Sub-

 Currently, the project team is focusing on work packages 3.2 and 3.3.

-WP3.2 Design of a reference model
+SP3.2 Design of a reference model

-WP3.3 Exploration of sub-models for feedback data
+SP3.3 Exploration of submodels for feedback data

 WP3.3 is still partly in progress.
 In order to look at the production processes, the procedures on the machines were broken down to the individual operations, such as cutting a cable.
 Generally important features in cable cutting include the target and actual length of the cable, what input data is necessary in this case, and what output data is generated.
 This turned into a list that was continuously refined until it became a class diagram, which is now finished.
 Initial results show that a very large number of input and output parameters are needed.
 The resource, i.e. the machine on which the production was carried out, also plays a key role in the production process.
 Furthermore, additional information about the components must flow in from the peripheral equipment.
 In crimping, for example, information about the plug is needed.
-This makes it clear that access to the product management shell must also be possible at this point.
+This makes it clear that access to the product Asset Administration Shell must also be possible at this point.

 Ultimately, the goal is an information model that contains machine language.
 After all, semantic elements are indispensable if machines are to talk to each other in the future.
 These semantic elements can be stored in an information model so that it becomes clear what exactly is meant by an ‘actual length’ and much more.